Skip to main content Skip to main navigation Skip to search

 A better practice guide to imported horticulture inspections

-The guide complements the class 2.4 conditions for operating approved arrangements for fresh produce and cut flowers.
+The guide supports Approved Arrangements to comply with class 2.4 operating conditions for fresh produce and cut flowers.

 Before the inspection